rralph21/Vitug_Ralph_ISD_Assignment_1/README.md

 ## Polymorphism
 In Assignment 2, polymorphism in the BankAccount sublasses means they all use the same get_service_charges method name, but each one calculates the charges in its own way.
 Just like in the activity where, Shapes used the same calculate_perimeter and calculate_are method name, but each one calculates differently depending if its triangle or rectangle.
 It significantly reduced redundancy of codes, specially with different types of accounts.

+## Strategy Pattern
+In Assignment 3, Strategy pattern is used to handle different ways of calculating service charges for various types of bank account.
+Instead of putting all the calculation rules inside the BankAccount class, each account type uses its own strategy.
+Like the analogy given in class, "Calculator" it has different methods.
+Strategy Pattern significantly reduced redundancy in coding.

+## Observer Pattern
+In Assignment 3, Observer Pattern is used to create a communication link between Subject (BankAccount) and Client (Observer).
+When an important activity happens to a bank account, the client is notified.